theodrosmhaile/generals/learning_progr_langs/Fedorenko, E. The Language of Programming- A Cognitive Perspective.md

 Fedorenko, E., Ivanova, A., Dhamala, R., & Bers, M. U. (2019).
 The Language of Programming: A Cognitive Perspective.
 Trends in Cognitive Sciences, 23(7), 525–528. https://doi.org/10.1016/j.tics.2019.04.010

+*This paper would be a great source to think about hierarchies of processing when writing a program*
 ## Research Question:
 What are the cognitive mechanisms and corresponding brain circuits that support learning and use of prog Langs?
 Which learning/memory mechanism are required?